Creating an IAM role for your state machine in Step Functions

 Amazon Step Functions can execute code and access Amazon resources (such as invoking an Amazon Lambda function).
 To maintain security, you must grant Step Functions access to those resources by using an IAM role.

-The Tutorials for Step Functions in this guide enable you to take advantage of automatically generated IAM roles that are valid for the Amazon Region in which you create the state machine.
+The Tutorials for learning Step Functions in this guide enable you to take advantage of automatically generated IAM roles that are valid for the Amazon Region in which you create the state machine.
 However, you can create your own IAM role for a state machine.

 When creating an IAM policy for your state machines to use, the policy should include the permissions that you would like the state machines to assume.
 You can use an existing Amazon managed policy as an example or you can create a custom policy from scratch that meets your specific needs.
 For more information, see Creating IAM policies in the IAM User Guide